dolittle-entropy/Elog/README.md

 $ elog -a Customer -id 78dc3f83-a45d-4cd2-acf6-9eb9c6dcac60
 ```
 By applying the -id of the specific customer, we will now see a list of what events that the
-aggregate has applied to that particular customer.
-You will see a list of events that have
+aggregate has applied to that particular customer including the date.

-been applied on that Aggregate, including the date.
-These events are ordered and numbered.
-If you
-wish to see the details of a particular event, you can simply add the index number with the -evt
+The events are numbered.
+If you wish to see the actual payload of a particular event, you can add the event index number with the -evt parameter:
-parameter:

 ```bash
 $ elog -a Customer -id 78dc3f83-a45d-4cd2-acf6-9eb9c6dcac60 -evt 3